AWS PrivateLink allows for one-way

 From an instance within the VPC (or anywhere the previous step’s DNS is

-Set a variable with the cluster bootstrap URL.
+Set an environment variable with the cluster bootstrap URL.

 connectivity to the bootstrap is confirmed.